 |1 air mile = ~$0.020 to $0.028||1 air mile = ~$0.025 to $0.040||1 air mile = ~$0.050 to $0.060|

 Is your favourite card not mentioned in this article?
-Check out our interactive calculator here to see how much you can earn with your spend on CardUp!
+The list of cards accepted on CardUp can be found on our interactive calculator page here.
+Feel free to also use our calculate to find out how much you can earn with your spend on CardUp!